tcfsr/tcfsr/README.md

 <p align="center">
 <img src="https://files.catbox.moe/uh60tp.webp"/><br>
-read my rentry or leave stuff on my ata if you gaf<br>mostly afk or offtab, c+h is fine idrc
+read my rentry or leave stuff on my ata if u gaf<br>mostly afk or offtab, c+h is fine idrc
 </p>
 <!--
 **tcfsr/tcfsr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.